angulito/the-real-devops-challenge/README.md

 We need to have a mongodb database to make this application run.
 So, we need a mongodb container with some data.
 Please, use the [restaurant](./data/restaurant.json) dataset to load the mongodb collection before running the application.

 The loaded mongodb collection must be named: `restaurant`.
-You have to write some code? or Dockerfile to make this possible.
+Do you have to write code or just write a Docker file?

 ### Challenge 5.
 Docker Compose it